TownLake/blog-samrhea-legacy/content/posts/2023/2023-10-20-pt-verbs/index.md

 Even the five year olds!
 After a Sporting player missed a fairly open goal kick I watched a small boy next to me stand in his chair and call the player, in Portuguese, a “dickhead son of a bitch” at full shouting volume.
 The adult fans around us nodded.

-Desperate to keep my wife entertained and to avoid having to talk to fellow Americans, I reached for the one verb I learned from attending football matches with my friends.
+Desperate to keep my wife entertained and more desperate to avoid having to talk to fellow Americans, I reached for the one verb I learned from attending football matches with my friends.
 I looked her dead in the eyes and proudly inquired:

 *Queres foder agora?*